mauri/mauri.github.io/hdparm/index.md

 ENV{ID_SERIAL_SHORT}!="?*", ENV{SCSI_VENDOR}=="ATA", ENV{SCSI_IDENT_LUN_VENDOR}=="?*", ENV{ID_SERIAL_SHORT}="$env{SCSI_IDENT_LUN_VENDOR}"
 ```

 Ok, now what?
-Well, after a lot of back and forth with systemd, I found an old Pull Request that addresses this issue.
+Well, after a lot of back and forth with systemd, I found the [old Pull Request 7594](https://github.com/systemd/systemd/pull/7594) that addresses this issue.
 It refactors how persistent storage rules are organized so they run _before_ sg3-utils had any chance to mess them up.

 Unfortunately, the PR is still opened after 5 years, and is unclear when it's going to land on linux distros.